xtreemze/signalbroker-web-client/README.md

 ## grpc web
-Point your browser to [http://you_envoy_machine_ip:8080/](http://localhost:8080/).
+Point your browser to [http://localhost:8080/](http://localhost:8080/).
 Once your web client is started click the red red field in the status bar at the bottom.
 Configure it by setting your Envoy ip, http://[your_envoy_server]:8081

-in order to get connection working with signal_server you need envoy.
+in order to get connection working with [signalbroker-server](https://github.com/volvo-cars/signalbroker-server) you need envoy.
 Check [readme](configuration/grpc_web/README.md) on how to get started.

 ## simpler less capable option